Intel Ignite

 Intel Ignite is a global corporate startup program for early-stage startups launched in 2019 by Intel.
 The program debuted in Tel Aviv and later expanded to include cities in the United States and Germany.

 Its global program is run by Zack Weisfeld, a former global head of Microsoft for Startups, and Ranny Nachmias is in charge of its Israeli chapter.

 History

 In December 2020, the program completed three batches, and companies funded in the final round raised more than $5 million.

 In the first quarter of 2021, the program expanded to Austin, Texas and Munich, Germany.

+In 2023, Intel Ignite announced that since its 2019 launch, participating companies in its global program had collectively raised more than US $1.5 billion in follow-on funding.
+The U.S. program, which expanded beyond its original Tel Aviv base to include cities such as Austin and Munich, focuses on early-stage deep-tech startups leveraging Intel’s technical and ecosystem resources.